 Filing on MPC Forms.
 Any communication purporting to be an application not on forms furnished by the MPC or not containing the information called for on said forms, shall be regarded as a mere notice of intention to file and shall be of no force or effect until it is made on and in the form required.
 All application forms, including the instructions therewith, are hereby declared to be a part of these written Rules and Procedures.

 Filing Fee.
-The petitioner shall pay the appropriate filing fee at the time of filing his petition to cover expenses of processing the petition.
+The petitioner shall pay the appropriate filing fee within seven (7) business days of being invoiced by the Town to cover expenses of processing the petition.
 The amount of fees shall be in accordance with the fee schedule as adopted by the Town Council.

 Article 9: Public Notice